Zoning Bylaw Review

 How might the new Zoning Bylaw impact you?

-You may see no change to your property’s zoning or zoning standards, or your property may be used in different ways, or your property may become legal non-conforming (when the current use or location of existing buildings on a property no longer comply with the Zoning Bylaw).
+You may have seen no change to your property’s zoning or zoning standards, or your property may be used in different ways, or your property may have become legal non-conforming (when the current use or location of existing buildings on a property no longer comply with the Zoning Bylaw).
 If your property becomes legally non-conforming, the new zoning rules will only apply when you make a change to your property.

 Setback - the minimum distance from a respective lot line which a building or structure may be located unless otherwise specified by general or special regulation or as required by the Building Code (current edition).

-The proposed new Zoning Bylaw also tackles key issues within our community such as: land uses in commercial areas, site design concerning drive-throughs, provision of pathways within townhouse developments, having useable amenity spaces, including bike racks in new development, revised parking standards, etc…
+The new Zoning Bylaw also tackles key issues within our community such as: land uses in commercial areas, site design concerning drive-throughs, provision of pathways within townhouse developments, having useable amenity spaces, including bike racks in new development, revised parking standards, etc…

 On February 11, the city invited residents to attend a public meeting held at Evergreen Hall to discuss the Zoning Bylaw review project.
 If you would like to review what was presented at the meeting the Presentation and Storyboards are attached below.